 Little Island Press is a New Zealand-based community publisher and social enterprise, founded in 2007 by Tony Murrow and Evotia Tamua.
-They collectively have over 40 years in South Pacific publishing and photography.
-Little Island was established to connect people and communities (cultural islands) through books, but now also produces video, builds websites and performs many other services to support the communities it connects with.
+They collectively have over 50 years in South Pacific publishing and photography.
+Little Island was established to connect people and communities (cultural islands) through books, but now also produces video, builds websites and performs many other services both commercially and to support the communities it connects with.

 - Ministry of Pacific Island Affairs

 - Auckland University of Technology’s Pacific Media Centre

 To talk with us, please call our Auckland office on 020 497 4293.